jerryzsj/ToF_camera_simulator/README.md

 If you are using this code, please cite the work:

-Automatic identification of mechanical parts for robotic disassembly using the PointNet deep neural network.
-Senjing Zheng, Feiying Lan, Luca Baronti, Duc Pham, and Marco Castellani.
+\textbf{Automatic identification of mechanical parts for robotic disassembly using the PointNet deep neural network.} Senjing Zheng, Feiying Lan, Luca Baronti, Duc Pham, and Marco Castellani.
 International Journal of Manufacturing Research 17, no. 1 (2022).